s-zorrieh/PUGNN/README.md

 All classes defined in `PUGNN.py`.
 The API is briefly discused in `Hellow World Program.ipynb`.

 The outputs are available in `test-PUGNN` directory.
-Clone the Repository to see the output plots whose extension is `*.html`.
+Clone the Repository to see the output plots whose extensiona are `*.html`.

 I will be add more examples!